 HOUSING AND MEALSStudents will live in Vallendar while completing their language studies.
 Each student will then live in another city during their work placements.
 Typically, students will live with a family, in student residences, or in apartments.
 Housing accommodations will vary as it will depend upon the city and the company where the student completes his/her internship.
 In recent years, students have lived in Cologne, Bonn, Frankfurt and Hamburg.
 WHU's International Office will assist each Olin student in finding the right type of accommodation for each student based upon the lifestyle questionnaire that will be completed.

 If you don't have your passport, you should start this process once you submit your application.

 Information about this process will be sent directly to the applicant after acceptance.

 Overseas Programs will enroll all WU-approved study abroad students in a basic accident and sickness plan through HTH Worldwide, a leading provider of international health insurance.
 This plan should be seen as supplemental to the student’s existing domestic health coverage, not as a replacement.
 We do not recommend a reduction or suspension of existing domestic coverage in light of enrollment in HTH insurance.
 For more information, click here.

 In addition to your WU health insurance, you will be required to obtain health insurance in Germany.
 Mandatory insurance is around € 50 per month.
 Details on their health insurance will be sent with the admission packet.

-Students are assessed the current WU tuition rate and the current WU Health fee.
+TUITION AND FEESStudents are assessed the current WU tuition rate.
 These fees are paid directly to WU.
 If you are a financial aid recipient, then your financial aid will apply towards these charges.